 Of all the gorgeous places in “The Sunshine State”, St. Augustine has to be the most unique among them.
+Of course, there are beautiful white sand beaches for swimming, surfing, paddleboarding, shelling, and sunbathing.
+St. Augustine also has hundreds of years of fascinating history, a small-town atmosphere, and an abundance of outdoor activities.
 The picturesque town of 14,000 lays claim to pristine white sand beaches with a strong commitment to preservation and conservation of native sea creatures, wildlife, and their habitats; outdoor activities galore, and, as the oldest European settlement in the U.S., a rich history dating back to 1565.

 Spanish Flavors at Michael’s Tasting Room

 In the last decade, St. Augustine has arguably become the culinary center of Florida with wonderful farm-to-table restaurants helmed by talented local chefs such as Chef Michael Lugo of Michael’s Tasting Room.